rocket5imon/UserManuals/SimonDaykin.md

 - High Assurance Information & Cyber Security
 - Public and Private Cloud for Mission Critical requirements

 In terms of physical aspects, the system is of the *Male* hardware model from a British manufacturing heritage.
-The primary system cabinet is 1.88m tall (6'2") and of 'XXL' dimensions - although this has been reducing over recent times.
+The primary system cabinet is exactly 42RU high (1.88m / 6'2"), although slightly wider than the average data centre cabinet.
 Outside of the business operating environment,  the system is tightly coupled with *Nicola*, and together they are developing enhanced and more modern systems called *Ian*, *Kate* & *Florrie*.

 ## Interfacing

+The system aims to be accessible to all other systems,  with no access controls.
+Specifically role of hierarchy in systems architecture should have no impact on access control.

 The systems has extensive interfaces, including
 - Co-located face-to-face